-Master's qualifications for which the loan will be available are those at FHEQ Level 7, typically comprising 180 credits and culminating in a postgraduate Master's qualification, for example MA, MSc, MRes, MBA, MEd and LLM. - Ap3 1.2 Master's qualifications which start after 1 August 2016 in England or 1 August 2017 in Wales are eligible for the loan.
-Previous Open University credit, accreditation of prior learning and/or credit transfer cannot be included as part of a loan eligible Master's qualification, unless achieved after the applicable start dates. - Ap3 1.3 Master's qualifications which begin after 1 August 2019 in Wales are eligible for a combination of loan and grant funding.
+Master's qualifications for which the loan will be available are those at FHEQ

+Level 7, typically comprising 180 credits and culminating in a postgraduate

+Master's qualification, for example MA, MSc, MRes, MBA, MEd and LLM. - Ap3 1.2 Master's qualifications which start after 1 August 2016 in England or 1 August 2017 in Wales are eligible for the loan.
+Previous Open University credit or credit transfer cannot be included as part of a loan eligible Master's qualification, unless you have transferred from one eligible qualification to another and have also successfully transferred your loan from your previous qualification to your new qualification. - Ap3 1.3 Master's qualifications which begin after 1 August 2019 in Wales are eligible for a combination of loan and grant funding.
 The amount of grant you are entitled to will be dependent on your personal circumstances.
-Open University credits, accreditation of prior learning and/or credit transfer cannot be included as part of a loan eligible Master's qualification, unless these credits have been attained after 1 August. - Ap3 1.4 Open University Master's qualifications which can be completed within 3 years are eligible.
+Previous Open University credit or credit transfer cannot be included as part of a loan eligible Master's qualification, unless you have transferred from one eligible qualification to another and have also successfully transferred your loan from your previous qualification to your new qualification. - Ap3 1.4 Open University Master's qualifications which can be completed within 3 years are eligible.